artificialsalt/nerf-turret/README.md

 # nerf-turret

 This repository contains code to actuate a nerf gun turret that uses an infrared camera to aim at a target.
+This software can be used as a basis for those creating their own infrared-aiming nerf blaster turret.
 This was created as part of a final project for an ME 405 class.

 The main program is designed such that the turret operates in the style of a duel, in which it starts facing away from a target before spinning 180 degrees and then shooting the target.